webix-hub/gitbook-webix-jet/details/inner_events.md

 - **view** - the view for which the event is called (this.$scope)
 - **url** - the URL as an array of URL elements
 - **result** - a wrapper object for UI; it's created in case you want to change the UI (e.g. to put it into some other view)

+For example, you can put all the buttons on a toolbar:

 ```js
 // myapp.js